GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

         ```

 That shouldn't take too long to run.
-Now we have a meryl DB for our HiFi reads.
-If we're curious about the distribution of our *k*-mers, we can use meryl generate a histogram of the counts to show us how often a *k*-mer occurs only once in the reads, twice, etc.
+Now we have a Meryl DB for our HiFi reads.
+If we're curious about the distribution of our *k*-mers, we can use Meryl generate a histogram of the counts to show us how often a *k*-mer occurs only once in the reads, twice, etc.

 ??? question "How would you go about trying to do this with meryl ?"

     When you want to use a tool to do something (and you are decently confident that the tool can actually do it), then a good point to start is just querying the tool's manual or help dialogue.
 Try out `meryl --help` and see if there's a function that looks like it could generate the histogram we want. <del>spoiler alert: it's `meryl histogram read-db.meryl`</del>
->

-If you tried to run that command with the output straight to standard out (*i.e.*, your terminal screen), you'll see it's rather overwhelming and puts you all the way at the high, high coverage *k*-mer counts, which are only one occurance.
+If you tried to run that command with the output straight to standard out (*i.e.*, your terminal screen), you'll see it's rather overwhelming and puts you all the way at the high, high coverage *k*-mer counts, which are only one occurrence.
 Let's look at just the first 100 lines instead.

 !!! terminal "code"